bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

         S_t(\omega) =  \sum_{i=1}^t X_t \tag{2.8}

-   Notice that the random variable at each time step depends on *all* the "coin flips" :math:`X_t` that came before it in contrast to just the current "coin flip" for the Bernoulli process.
+   Notice that the random variable at each time step depends on *all* the "coin flips" :math:`X_t` that came before it, which is in contrast to just the current "coin flip" for the Bernoulli process.

    Another couple of results that we'll use later.
-First is that the increments between any two given non-overlapping pairs of integers :math:`0 = k_0 < k_1 < k_2 < \ldots < k_m` are independent.
+The first is that the increments between any two given non-overlapping pairs of integers :math:`0 = k_0 < k_1 < k_2 < \ldots < k_m` are independent.
 That is, :math:`(S_{k_1} - S_{k_0}), (S_{k_2} - S_{k_1}), (S_{k_3} - S_{k_2}), \ldots, (S_{k_m} - S_{k_{m-1}})`